|

 Availability of Materials and Labor

 Similarly, a shortage of skilled tradespeople, including carpenters, electricians, and plumbers, can slow down the pace of construction.
-According to a report by Associated General Contractors of America, over 80% of construction firms reported experiencing labor shortages in 2022, with skilled positions like carpenters and concrete workers being the hardest to fill.
+Many construction firms reported experiencing labor shortages, with skilled positions like carpenters and concrete workers being the hardest to fill.

 Weather Conditions and Seasonal Impacts